tryswift/trySwiftAppFinal/Pods/Freddy/README.md

 ## Usage

 This section describes Freddy's basic usage.
 You can find more examples on parsing data, dealing with errors, serializing `JSON` instances into `NSData`, and more in the [Wiki](https://github.com/bignerdranch/Freddy/wiki).
+You can read the [documentation to see the full API](http://bignerdranch.github.io/Freddy/index.html).

+### Deserialization: Parsing Raw Data
+#### Basic Usage
 Consider some example JSON data:

 ```json